 This is well documented in Imago Therapy, which is used for working in relationship therapy.

-I have a deep affinity with this dilemma which presents in society, who have we become as women?
+I have a deep affinity with the dilemma which presents in society, asking, – who have we become as women?
 Who are we to each other?
 Whom do we serve?

-We have become a society of women constantly competing with and betraying each other, we find now that the connection women once had in supporting each other is in decline; few hold its tradition.
-We have become less and less supportive of each other and more competitive, as this is hidden or denied we hold a shadow between us, an unspoken one as we try to deny that our relationships are becoming more of a false intimacy than a true connection.
+We have become a society of women constantly competing with, and betraying each other, we find now that the connection women once had in supporting each other is in decline; few hold its tradition.
+We have become less and less supportive of each other, and more competitive.
+As this is hidden, or denied, we hold a shadow between us, an unspoken truth, as we try to deny that our relationships are becoming more of a false intimacy than a true connection.

-We as women allow ourselves to be unaware, that we are blinded into the uruoborous, the serpent eating its own tail; we have colluded in the patriarchal world.
-We dismiss the feminine energies and intuition that is our true inheritance.
-Women who struggle to hold these inner feeling often considered weak, struggle to be who we truly are in a patriarchal world.
-We subsequently dismiss our own vulnerability, our natural intuition and wisdom, sacrificing it for blinded betrayal and seduction.
+We as women allow ourselves to be unaware, blinded into the uruoborous, the serpent eating its own tail, we have colluded in the patriarchal world.
+We dismiss the feminine energies, and intuition which is our true inheritance.
+Women who struggle to hold these inner feeling are often considered weak, and struggle to be who they truly are in a patriarchal world.
+We subsequently dismiss our own vulnerability, our natural intuition and wisdom, sacrificing it for blinded betrayal and seduction to a capitalist world.

-How can we hold both, what have we given up, and betrayed in ourselves, and how can we connect mindfully with our feminine wisdom, integrating it into our lives, while also allowing ourselves to be in the world as equals.
+How can we address what have we given up, and betrayed in ourselves, and how can we connect mindfully with our feminine wisdom, integrating it into our lives, while also allowing ourselves to be in the world as equals.

-We need to look at our own template for relating as women and the source of our templates, and how we might like to change something of that.
-This we will do working experientially with symbols and story, using myth to bring to life deep rooted beliefs that do and don’t serve us, thus leaving us with a choice to navigate a different path to our own wholeness.
+This we will do in working experientially with symbols and story, using myth to bring to life deep rooted beliefs that do and don’t serve us, thus leaving us with a choice to navigate a different path to our own wholeness.

 The Different nature of the female and feminine psyche must be discovered anew if women are to understand themselves, but also if the Patriarchally masculine world that has fallen ill, thanks to its extreme one sidedness is again to return to health.
 Erich Neumann